gagle/node-rwd/README.md

 }
 ```

 This can be easily fixed changing the cwd at runtime, but it's discouraged.
-The best way to ensure that the application is started correctly, simply require the `rwd`.
+The best way to ensure that the application is started correctly, simply require the `rwd` module.
 I recommend to put the require in the very first line of your main file:

 ```javascript
 //app.js
 require ("rwd");
 ```

+The module is automatically uncached.

 Then, if you start the process with a relative path, eg: `$ node dir/app.js`, a message will be printed and the process will exit, something similar to this: